Skip to Main Content

 What is the purpose of the Transition of Care Tool for Medi-Cal Mental Health Services?

-The Transition of Care Tool for Medi-Cal Mental Health Services (hereafter referred to as Transition of Care Tool) supports timely and coordinated care when individuals who are currently receiving mental health services from either the Managed Care Plan (MCP) or Mental Health Plan (MHP) need services transitioned to the other Medi-Cal mental health delivery system or need to add services provided by the other delivery system.
+The Transition of Care Tool for Medi-Cal Mental Health Services (hereafter referred to as Transition of Care Tool) supports timely and coordinated care when individuals who are currently receiving mental health services from either the Managed Care Plan (MCP) or Behavioral Health Plan (BHP) need services transitioned to the other Medi-Cal mental health delivery system or need to add services provided by the other delivery system.

 Is the Transition of Care Tool intended to function as an assessment to determine medically necessary services?

 No. The Transition of Care Tool is not an assessment and does not replace assessments.
-Furthermore, the Transition of Care Tool is not intended to function as a tool to determine whether an individual should transition from one Medi-Cal mental health delivery system to another or whether additional services provided by the other Medi-Cal mental health delivery system should be added to an individual's existing mental health treatment.
-These determinations must be made by the clinician through a patient-centered decision process.
-The Transition of Care Tool leverages existing clinical information to document an individual's mental health needs and support a referral for a transition of care or addition of services from the Managed Care Plan (MCP) or Mental Health Plan (MHP) as determined through an individualized clinical assessment of need.
+Furthermore, the Transition of Care Tool is not designed to determine whether an individual should transition between Medi-Cal mental health delivery systems or whether additional services provided by the other Medi-Cal mental health delivery system should be added to an individual's existing mental health treatment.
+These determinations must be made by a clinician through a patient-centered decision process.
+The Transition of Care Tool leverages existing clinical information to document an individual's mental health needs and support a referral for a transition of care or addition of services from the Managed Care Plan (MCP) or Behavioral Health Plan (BHP) as determined through an individualized clinical assessment of need.

 Are the Screening Tools and Transition of Care Tool intended to be used together?

 No. The Screening Tools and the Transition of Care Tool are distinct tools with distinct purposes.
-The Screening Tools are for when individuals who are not currently receiving mental health services contact a Managed Care Plan (MCP) or Mental Health Plan (MHP) to be connected to services.
-The Transition of Care Tool is for individuals who are currently receiving mental health services from either the MCP or MHP, and who need their services transitioned from one Medi-Cal mental health delivery system to the other, or who need services added to their treatment from the other Medi-Cal mental health delivery system.
+The Screening Tools are for individuals who are not currently receiving mental health services and contact a Managed Care Plan (MCP) or Behavioral Health Plan (BHP) to be connected to services.
+The Transition of Care Tool is for individuals who are currently receiving mental health services from either the MCP or BHP, and who need their services transitioned from one Medi-Cal mental health delivery system to the other, or who need services added to their treatment from the other Medi-Cal mental health delivery system.

 DHCS may make updates to the tools to improve clinical quality, incorporate related policy changes, address issues identified in implementation monitoring, or respond to stakeholder feedback.
 There is no set timeframe for tool updates.
-Managed Care Plans (MCPs)/Mental Health Plans (MHPs) will be informed of any updates in advance.
+Managed Care Plans (MCPs) and Behavioral Health Plans (BHPs) will be informed in writing of any updates in advance.

 Requirements for Use of Tools